foss-haas/laravel-permission-objects/README.md

 ### Super Admins

-Although not built for this purpose, global permissions can be used to implement as "super admin" flag that will pass all `Gate` or `Policy` checks:
+Although not built for this purpose, simple permissions can be used to implement a "super admin" flag that will pass all `Gate` or `Policy` checks:

 ```php
 use App\Models\User;